jamesbvaughan/jamesbvaughan.com/content/concerts/lemaitre/index.md

 like it does on the record, and looking cool on stage seemed to be higher priorities at this show than showing musical talent.

-Don't get me wrong: I value all of those things too, and think they are important, but they aren't what I go see live music for.
+Don't get me wrong: I value those things too, and think they are important, and I love shows that can do those things well, but they aren't the primary things I go to live music for.
-I'm also not saying that Lemaitre doesn't have musical talent; they clearly do, but they didn't show it on stage as much as I was hoping.
+I'm also not saying that Lemaitre doesn't have musical talent; they most definitely do!
+I just felt like they didn't show it on stage as much as I was hoping they would.

 They had half a dozen keyboards and synths on stage, so I was getting pretty excited while they were setting up, but despite all the hardware, there was very little actual keyboard playing.
-Most of the music was coming from prerecorded tracks and there were only a few small portions of the show where I could connect sounds that I was hearing with what I saw one of them playing on a keyboard.
+Most of the music was coming from prerecorded tracks and there were only a few small portions of the show where they played some of the synths when I could connect sounds that I was hearing with my ears with the instrument playing that I could see with my eyes.

 {{< figure src="synths.jpg" caption="Lemaitre's **six** synthesizers" >}}